 Jenna shared our excitement with her students earlier that week, and these students told their parents all about it.
 These parents were really fascinated with our crazy story of paying off our debt, and asked Jenna a bunch of questions on how we did it and what our future plans are.

 But the most interesting part is how thankful they were that she shared our financial stories with their students!
 It allowed them to have really good conversations about money at home.
 Their students became genuinely interested in how to set up a budget, the difference between savings and checking accounts, and how student loans work.

 It opened a door for parents to be open with their own family finances and bring their kids into the conversations.
 Our brief “fun facts” were having a real impact on our students and their families.
 How cool is that!?

-Of course, they might have been asking questions just to waste class time and avoid the actual lesson, but the depth of their questions and sincerity in which they asked told me they were truly interested in learning more about money.
+Of course, they might have been asking questions just to waste class time and avoid the actual lesson.
+But the depth of their questions and their sincerity told me they were truly interested in learning more about money.